Brand Name: Feldene

 - Anemia reported in patients receiving NSAIDs, including piroxicam; may prolong bleeding time; monitor

-- NSAIDs may cause adverse eye reactions; consult ophthalmologist if symptoms occur
+- NSAIDs may cause adverse eye reactions; consult an ophthalmologist if symptoms occur

 - Heart Failure (HF) risk: